hakant/hakant.github.io/source/_posts/2016-08-29-creating-an-online-quiz-game-using-node-dot-js.markdown

 ---

 I've been writing about hackathons and the planner application I've been busy with for a while now.
-The news is that [Hackathon Planner](https://github.com/hakant/HackathonPlanner) has been live for a while and used during the last hackathon event on 25 August 2016 at [NIPO Software](http://niposoftware.com/).
+The news is that [Hackathon Planner](https://github.com/hakant/HackathonPlanner) is live and used during the last hackathon event on 25 August 2016 at [NIPO Software](http://niposoftware.com/).
 36 hackathon ideas were created, voted and team compositions were made using the software.
 You can
-<a href="/assets/Online_Quiz_Game/HackathonPlanner.gif" target="_blank">see it in action here</a>.
+<a href="/assets/Online_Quiz_Game/HackathonPlanner_Final.gif" target="_blank">see it in action here</a>.

 This post however, is about something else.
-It's about a crazy idea from my colleague Rutger de Jong and how we brought it to life during that last hackathon day: Converting [Nfield](https://www.niposoftware.com/Products/Nfield) into an online quiz game that can be controlled by PlayStation Buzz controllers.
+It's about a crazy idea of my colleague Rutger de Jong and how we brought it to life during that last hackathon day: Converting [Nfield](https://www.niposoftware.com/Products/Nfield) into an online quiz game that can be controlled by PlayStation Buzz controllers.